MarcDominicCorral/CORRAL_2ECEA_PA2/README.md

 Z = (X-M)/STD #This solves the Normalization using the formula and saves it to the variable Z.
 Z
 ```
 6.)
-Using np.save(), save the certain variable into the numpy file.
+Using "np.save()", save the certain variable into the numpy file.
 ```python
 np.save("X_normalized.npy" , Z) #This saves the Normalization Code into ther Numpy file
 ```